 Idea #5: How To Make Your Chinese Lanterns Unique

 Change the shape of the lantern by changing how you fold it.
 For this rounded shape, I used a paper trimmer like this.
 I was able to cut the strips into the paper without folding it in the middle.

 I've had two Fiskars paper trimmers, and they've both worked great.
 Just remember to press down firmly all the way to the end of your cut.
 If you let up a little at the end, you'll end up creasing the paper, but not cutting it.

-These kinds of trimmers have more versatility than the "guillotine style" with the long blade.
-You can make cuts that don't touch either edge, like I did for the round Chinese paper lantern.
-You can also make other kids of cuts within the paper--square edges, for example.
+These kinds of trimmers have more versatility than the "guillotine-style" with the long blade.
+You can make cuts that don't touch either edge as I did for the round Chinese paper lantern.
+You can also make other kinds of cuts within the paper—square edges, for example.